Equities Plunge As Central Bank Moves Fail To Ease Economy Fears - UrduPoint

 Sydney led losses, tumbling 9.7 percent in its worst drop on record, while Manila shed nearly eight percent and Bangkok and Mumbai dropped more than five percent.

-Hong Kong, Singapore, Jakarta and Wellington were all down more than three percent.
+Hong Kong, Singapore, Taipei and Jakarta all lost more than four percent.